 Phil Sullivan: The Unofficial Mayor of New Pond Village

-During his time working at New Pond Village, Phil learned a lot about the origins of the community and, as one of the original employees, he’s become a part of its history.
-“There is a book on the history of New Pond and I believe on page 131, there I am,” Phil said.
+Phil got to know everyone in the community over the six years he worked there, appreciating all it has to offer and becoming part of its story.
+“There is a book on the history of New Pond and I believe on page 131, there I am,” he said.

 A Safe Place

-When his wife Giselle’s health began to decline, Phil knew exactly where they needed to be.
-In October of 2017, the pair moved to New Pond Village and in 2018, Giselle became the first resident to move into the community’s memory care neighborhood.
-After Giselle’s passing, Phil moved away but returned to New Pond Village a third time in 2023—this time, for good.
+When his wife’s health began to decline, Phil knew exactly where they needed to be.
+In October of 2017, the pair moved to New Pond Village’s Independent Living neighborhood and in 2018, Giselle Sullivan became the first resident to move into the community’s Memory Care neighborhood.
+After her passing, Phil moved out but returned to New Pond Village for a third time in 2023—this time, for good.

 Phil’s Community Impact

 Phil understands the impact that New Pond Village has had on his life and the value that it continues to bring as he ages.
-“Let’s put it this way, you’re secure.
-You feel safer.”
+“The staff—from transportation and dining to the caregivers and members of the facilities team—they are really great,” he said.
+“We have everything we need here.”